marvinsjsu/stacking-up/content/posts/ted-lasso.md

 ---
-title: 'The Lasso Way:  believe, care, and be kind'
+title: 'The Lasso Way: Believe, Care, and Be Kind'
 date: '2022-11-20'
 published: true
 category: